 16 to 19 tuition fund

-The Government have made £96m available for the 2020-21 academic year for schools, colleges and other 16 to 19 providers to mitigate the disruption to learning arising from coronavirus (COVID-19).
+In 2020, the Government made £96m available for the 2020-21 academic year for schools, colleges, and other 16 to 19 providers, to mitigate the disruption to learning arising from Covid-19.

-The funding is being provided to support small group tuition for 16 to 19 students in English, maths, and other courses where learning has been disrupted.
-For example, vocational courses where assessment has been deferred because of lockdown.
+The funding supports small group tuition for 16 to 19 students in English, maths, and other courses where learning was disrupted, such as vocational courses where assessments were deferred.

-The ESFA expect that tuition delivered to small groups of up to three students is likely to deliver the greatest impact, and would not expect groups supported from the fund to exceed five students, other than in one off or exceptional circumstances (for example absence of a member of staff requiring the merger of two existing groups on a temporary basis).
+The ESFA expects that tuition delivered to small groups of up to three will have the greatest impact.
+It doesn’t expect groups supported from the fund to exceed five, except in one-off or exceptional circumstances (such as staff absence leading to two existing groups merging).

 Young people with special educational needs and disabilities (SEND) aged 19 to 24 who have an Education, Health and Care (EHC) plan will be eligible for support via the 16 to 19 Tuition Fund.

-The ESFA will pay the extra funding through 16 to 19 funding allocations for 2020 to 2021 academic year.
-Providers will start to receive payments from November 2020.
+The ESFA will pay the extra funding through 16 to 19 funding allocations for the 2021-22 academic year.
+Providers started to receive payments from December 2021.

-To learn more about how to quickly mobilise and deliver brilliant programmes for 16-19 learners, you can take a closers look at our bundles and programme builder here.
+To learn more about how to quickly mobilise and deliver brilliant programmes for 16 to 19 learners, you can take a closer look at our bundles and programme builder.